2025 marks a very special year for Bath and its famous former resident Jane Austen, born in 1775.

 Sydney Gardens Jane Austen Trail

 Explore Jane Austen's relationship with the Georgian Pleasure Gardens.
-Jane lived just across the road at No 4 Sydney Place between 1801 and 1804 and wrote of Sydney Gardens both in letters and several of her novels (Persuasion and Northanger Abbey).
+Jane lived just across the road at No 4 Sydney Place between 1801 and 1804 and wrote of Sydney Gardens in letters and two of her novels (Persuasion and Northanger Abbey).

 Jane Austen Trail in Sydney Gardens - Visit Bath